thkwznk/aseprite-scripts/Magic Pencil/README.md

 ## Options

-**Outline** - adds an outline around a closed shape that you click on, works with foreground (left-click) and background (right-click) colors.
+**Tool [Outline]** - adds an outline around a closed shape that you click on, works with foreground (left-click) and background (right-click) colors.

+**Brush [Outline]** - adds an outline around the brush as you draw.
+After selecting this option, the outline's color can be changed under this option in the dialog window.

 **Lift** - moves a part of the image into its own layer.